bottkars/platform-automation/README.md

-# readme for Platform Pipeline on Azurestack
+# readme for Platform Pipeline´s